-Hillsdale College provides support to schools and school founding groups who demonstrate fidelity to our mission and program, have a strong plan for a successful launch, and are selected through our competitive application process.
-Notably, Hillsdale College does not own, govern, or manage its supported schools.
+Hillsdale College assists schools and school founding groups who demonstrate fidelity to our mission and program, have a strong plan for a successful launch, and are selected through our competitive application process.
+Notably, Hillsdale College does not own, govern, or manage its affiliated schools.
 Rather, all of the schools supported by Hillsdale College are established as a collaborative effort between the College and a local founding effort that does the hard work to assemble a team, develop a plan, and see the project to completion.
 The College provides curriculum, consultation, and training—allowing a local and often inexperienced group of citizens to replicate our model of an excellent American classical education in their own community.

 Hillsdale College’s K-12 team reviews applications on a semi-annual basis with applications due in January and July.
 For more information, email us at [email protected]